Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Many basic elements (e.g., rights and responsibilities of workers, responsibilities of employers, supervisors, etc.) are similar in all the jurisdictions across Canada.
-However, the details of the OH&S legislation and how the laws are enforced vary from one jurisdiction to another.
+However, the details of the occupational health and safety (OH&S) legislation and how the laws are enforced vary from one jurisdiction to another.
 In addition, provisions in the regulations may be "mandatory", "discretionary" or "as directed by the Minister".

 General responsibilities of governments for occupational health and safety include:

 The manager or supervisor must:

 Managers and supervisors act on behalf of the employer, and hence have the responsibility to meet the duties of the employer as specified in the Act for the work they (the managers and supervisors) direct.